byronsit/sQPEP_Solver/README.md

 ![wow](https://raw.githubusercontent.com/byronsit/sQPEP_Solver/main/cover.png "wow")

-The corresponding paper is currently under review.
-Detailed information and the full paper will be shared once the review process is complete.

 # How to use?
 see/run opensource_pTop.m directly!
 It is expected to work well across most versions of MATLAB.